 This little yellow casserole dish had me at hello.
 Was it the colour that sucked me in?
 For sure.
 Can you feel how happy it is?
 There was no question it had to come home with me and at four bucks, it was a total bargoon.
 I couldn't pass it up.

-Look for it on a Recipe Tuesday in the deep winter months.
+Look for it on a Foodie Tuesday in the deep winter months.
 I've got big plans for this little guy that involved copious amount of macaroni and cheese.

 Because I'm going to cook homemade macaroni and cheese in it.
 Just in case that wasn't clear.